Oil companies in Kenya: Today

-On 26 August 2019 Kenyan President Uhuru Kenyatta flagged off the first consignment of 200,000 barrels for export as the East African nation to joins the league of petroleum exporting countries.
-The first consignment of Kenyan crude oil which left the Port of Mombasa for Britain, makes Kenya the first eastern Africa country to become an oil exporting nation, said Kenyatta at a ceremony in the coastal city.
+On 26 August 2019 President Uhuru Kenyatta of Kenya flagged off the first consignment of 200,000 barrels of crude oil for export as the Eastern Africa nation joins the league of petroleum exporting countries.
+The first consignment of Kenyan crude oil which left the Port of Mombasa for Britain, makes Kenya the first Eastern Africa country to become an oil exporting nation, said Kenyatta at a ceremony in the coastal city.

 As of July 2018, there were over 60 registered oil companies in Kenya.
-The industry was controlled by major companies such as Libya Oil Kenya Limited, Vivo Energy Kenya Limited and TotalEnergies with competition from some locally established companies such as KenolKobil, National Corporation, Tosha and Dalbit Petroleum.
+The industry was controlled by major companies such as Libya Oil Kenya Limited, Vivo Energy Kenya Limited and TotalEnergies with competition from some locally established companies such as KenolKobil, Kenya National Oil Corporation, Tosha and Dalbit Petroleum.
 At that time, the shareholding among the oil marketing companies in Kenya, were as illustrated in the table below:

-As of April 2022, the shareholding among the oil majors in Kenya was as illustrated in the table below:
+As of December 2023, the shareholding among the oil majors in Kenya was as illustrated in the table below: